Jacob L. Wright: Academic career

 Wright's monograph War, Memory, and National Identity in the Hebrew Bible, (published in OpenAccess format), is a technical exploration of the themes of national identity, peoplehood, and belonging.
 He asserts that the collective memories of peoplehood are shaped through war and conflict, and that any peoplehood thinking must be political (contrary to the position espoused by the German scholar Julius Wellhausen).
 He utilizes in particular the diachronic method to illustrate how various local tribes and people groups negotiated their belonging to ancient Israel through war service, and commemoration of their participation in various regional battles.
 The texts he examines are largely from the books of Joshua and Judges, where he gives considerable space to highlighting important women in the Bible, among whom are Rahab, whose tale epitomizes the archetypical outsider; and figures like Deborah and Jael for their significance in subverting male power.

+His 2023 book, Why the Bible Began: An Alternative History of Scripture and its Origins, contends that the Bible came together over several centuries by scribes grappling with the defeat of the Israelite kingdoms by regional empires, and who sought to sustain a stateless nation through enduring texts that combine their collective traditions, laws, and ethics.